 When you're done with food, there's still the rest of the flight to think about – and that's where distractions can pay dividends in peace and quiet.

-Magyar adds that parents should "bring toys, books, or something to watch: just make sure the toys can’t roll away if fall on the floor – no cars, balls, etc."
+Magyar adds that parents should "bring toys, books, or something to watch.
+Just make sure the toys can’t roll away if they fall on the floor – no cars, balls, etc."

 Oh, and don't forget headphones for the kids, "because no one wants to hear Elmo talking for longer than 5 minutes, but kids love it!"